GSA-TTS/handbook/pages/tools/slack/external-collaboration.md

   [workspaces in the GSA Slack Enterprise Grid](https://gsa.enterprise.slack.com/).

 - Use
+Use
   [**Slack Connect**](https://slack.com/help/articles/115004151203-Guide-to-sharing-channels-with-external-organizations)
   to share channels with partners outside of GSA.
-You will likely need to request approval for Slack Connect additions via a ["Slack platform changes" ServiceNow ticket](https://gsa.servicenowservices.com/sp?id=sc_cat_item&sys_id=3891c4f31b6b6014b1f620eae54bcbc1&sysparm_category=f9874e76db5003400dc9ff621f96190d).
+Request approval for Slack Connect via a **"Slack platform changes" ServiceNow ticket** (link above).

 Slack Connect is preferred over adding partners as guests.